uwescience/shablona/README.md

 		  			|- ...

 In the following sections we will examine these elements one by one.
 First, let's consider the core of the project.
 This is the code inside of `shablona/shablona.py`.
-This code is intentionally rather simple.

-It's not too important to know what it does, but if you are really interested, you can read all about it [here](http//arokem.github.io/2014-08-12-learn-optimization.html)
+This code provided in this file is intentionally rather simple.
+It implements some simple curve-fitting to data from a psychophysical experiment.
+It's not too important to know what it does, but if you are really interested, you can read all about it [here](http//arokem.github.io/2014-08-12-learn-optimization.html).

 ### Module code

 We place the module code in a file called `shablona.py` in directory called `shablona`.
-This structure is a bit confusing at first, but it is a simple way to create a structure where when we type `import shablona as sb` the classes and functions defined inside of the `shablona.py` file are available in the `sb` namespace.
+This structure is a bit confusing at first, but it is a simple way to create a structure where when we type `import shablona as sb` in an interactive Python session, the classes and functions defined inside of the `shablona.py` file are available in the `sb` namespace.
 For this to work, we need to also create a file in `__init__.py` which contains code that imports everything in that file into the namespace of the project:

     from .shablona import *

-We follow the convention that a function is defined in lines that precede the lines that use that function.
+In the module code, we follow the convention that a function is defined in lines that precede the lines that use that function.
 This helps readability of the code, because you know that if you see some name, the definition of that name will appear earlier in the file, either as a function/variable definition, or as an import from some other module or package.

 In the case of the shablona module, the main classes defined at the bottom of the file make use of some of the functions defined in preceding lines.

+Remember that code will be probably be read more times than it will be written.
+Make it easy to read (for others, but also for yourself when you come back to it), by following a consistent formatting style.
+We strongly recommend following the [PEP8 code formatting standard](https://www.python.org/dev/peps/pep-0008/).

 ### Project Data

 In this case, the project data is rather small, and recorded in csv files.
 Thus, it can be stored alongside the module code.
 Even if the data that you are analyzing is too large, and cannot be effectively tracked with github, you might still want to store some data for testing purposes.

 Either way, you can create a `shablona/data` folder in which you can organize the data.
-Treating your data, and this folder, as 'read only' is a good idea.
+As you can see in the test scripts, and in the analysis scripts, this provides a standard file-system location for the data at:

+    import os.path as op
+	import shablona as sb
+	data_path = op.join(sb.__path__[0], 'data')

 ### Testing